The bill puzzle

 The wait for the order

 A group of friends went to a well-known steak house on a Saturday night.
 One of the group told her co-workers about the evening as follows.
-"When we arrived, we had to wait for a table, but we were offered a seat at the front and our drink order was taken.
+"When we arrived, there was a wait for the table, but we were offered a seat at the front and our drink order was taken.
 There was no music playing and we were quite exposed because the lighting was strong.
-Since we sat right at the entrance, we watched those who got a table before us.
-We were finally shown to a very cosy table.
-A friendly waiter brought the menus and then another equally lovely one came to explain the menu and take drink orders.
-We got our drinks with the exception of one.
-After a while we decided to ask about the drink.
-We quickly received the answers that it had unfortunately been forgotten but would come right up, along with a sincere apology.
+Since the area was right at the entrance, we looked at those who got a table before us.
+We were finally shown to a very comfortable table.
+A friendly waiter brought the menus and then another equally lovely one came to educate us about the menu and take drink orders.
+The drinks were returned to us, all but one.
+After a long drink we decided to ask about the drink.
+We quickly received the answers that he had unfortunately been forgotten but would come to our attention, which he did along with a sincere apology.
 We were told that it was free of charge.
 Meanwhile we ordered from the menu.
 The starters were delicious, but then there was a long wait for the main course because the chef had unfortunately miscalculated.
-To make up for the wait, we got an extra appetizer which was even more delightful than the first.
+To make up for the wait, we had an extra appetizer that was even more glorious than the first.
 After some waiting, the delicious main courses finally arrived.
-Our dessert order had been misplaced, so we had to wait again.
+The dessert order has been washed away, so the wait started again.
 We were pressed for time because we were going to a concert.
-We declined desserts and asked for the bill.
-On the way out, we saw that there were quite a few people waiting for a table."
+Desserts were quickly declined and a bill was asked for in one green.
+On the way out the door, we saw that there were quite a few people waiting for a table."

 The questions